ruth-cohen89/web_crawler/README.md

 ## Overview

-The Web Crawler is a tool that downloads all pages of a website into a local folder.
-It ensures each page is downloaded only once.
+The Web Crawler downloads all website pages into a local folder, ensuring each page is downloaded only once.
+It uses Breadth-First Search (BFS) for systematic traversal, preventing deep exploration, avoiding duplicates, supporting parallel processing, and managing memory efficiently.
+By traversing pages level by level and maintaining a queue of URLs, BFS ensures comprehensive coverage, prevents infinite loops, and optimizes resource usage.

 ## System Design

 The system consists of different parts:

 1. **Web Crawler Module**: Crawls the website, makes HTTP requests, parses HTML, and saves pages locally.
+It uses BFS algorithm to ensure...?

 2. **URL Normalization**: Ensures URLs leading to the same page have the same representation to avoid duplicate downloads.